sciapp/gr/doc/imprint.rst

 Imprint
 -------

-*GR* was developed by the Scientific IT-Systems group at the Peter Grünberg Institute at Forschunsgzentrum Jülich.
-The main development has been done by Josef Heinen who currently maintains the software.

 *GR* is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.
 The GNU General Public License does not permit this software to be redistributed in proprietary programs.